-Consumer Watchdog Campaign (CWC) and its California campaign committee (ID#1336069) were organized to protect consumers' interests in the ballot initiative and legislative process.
+Consumer Watchdog Campaign (CWC) was organized to protect consumers' interests in the ballot initiative and legislative process.

 Click here to learn more about Steven Olsen and Mia Moreno, and the Fairness for Injured Patients Act.